bmavity/iota-upload-poc/tutorial/iota-upload-poc-tutorial.md

     1.	generate a new address for each payment
     1.	add the file id as a message to the transaction so that transactions can be rolled up into a full payment.
 1. Currently, if the page is refreshed when an upload is paused, and the Customer resumes the upload, the application will charge the Customer for the full size of the file, instead of calculating previous payments.
 Use the file id added to the transactions in the previous exercise to calculate existing payments to ensure the Customer is charged fairly.
+1. Uppy has additional plugins for Dropbox and Google Drive.
+Enable the file uploader to get files from both.